- Blog

 Whether you’re exploring new places or simply relaxing at the beach, don’t let joint pain slow you down this summer.
 If you’re experiencing ongoing discomfort in your shoulders or knees—or want to prepare your joints for a busy travel season—we’re here to help.
 Learn more about Dr. Roger Ostrander, Dr. Chris O’Grady and Dr. Christopher Bookout, or request an appointment using our online form today.

-Visit our YouTube channel to watch our Bone & Joint Brief on this topic!
+Click the play button below to watch The Bone & Joint Brief video on this topic!